mattyschell/cscl-migrate/README.md

 ![big picture](doc/bigpicture.png)

 ### You Will Need

-* arcpy from ArcGIS Pro
+1. arcpy from ArcGIS Pro
-* arcpy from ArcMap (32 bit classic)
+2. arcpy from ArcMap (32 bit classic)
-* Classic 32 bit ArcCatalog
+3. Classic 32 bit ArcCatalog (developed with 10.7.1)
+4. ArcGIS Pro (developed with 3.5.x)
-* ArcGIS Pro Topographic Production toolbox
+5. ArcGIS Pro Topographic Production toolbox license
+6. sqlplus.exe
+7. SQL access to the source database as the data owner and as SDE
-* SQL access to the target database as the data owner and as SDE
+8. SQL access to the target database as the data owner and as SDE

+### 0. Stop all edits

+Step 1 exports to a file geodatabase.
+The data flowing into that pipeline must continue to match the source environment until we export the archive in step 5.

 ### 1. Extract and Prepare CSCL